 Further relaxation of legislation in 2008 allowed shops to open closer together and also allowed for more fixed odds betting terminals (FOBT).
 With the financial crisis meaning lots of empty shops the big bookmakers have been happy to step in, and with the growth in FOBT the bookies are thriving.

-The FOBT allow players to play slot machines, roulette and other casino-style games and generate huge income – around 52% of shop profits.
-Whilst critics argue they are highly addictive, they seem – like betting shops – here to stay, at least for the foreseeable future.
+The FOBT allow players to play slot machines, roulette and other casino-style games and generate huge income – around 52% of what the shop walks away with.
+Whilst critics argue they can be highly addictive, they seem – like betting shops – here to stay, at least for the foreseeable future.